microsoft/pxt-common-packages/libs/mixer/docs/types/playable.md

 ## Music sources for playable objects

-The blocks used to create playable music soucres are the following:
+The blocks used to create playable music sources are the following:

 ### Tone